sdmg15/Java-design-patterns/README.md

         }
       }
   ```
-# Pattern Factory
+### Pattern Factory

-  Factory Pattern is one of the Creational Design pattern and it's widely used in  JDK as well as frameworks like
-Spring and Struts.
-This pattern is used when we have a super class with multiple sub-classes and based on the input, we need to return one of the sub-class.
+Factory design pattern is used when we have a super class with multiple sub-classes and based on input, we need to return one of the sub-class.
+This pattern take out the responsibility of instantiation of a class from client program   to   the   factory   class.
+Let’s   first   learn   how   to   implement   factory  pattern in java and then we will learn its benefits and we will see its usage in JDK.

+      * Super Class
+         Super class in factory pattern can be an interface, abstract class or a normaljava class.
+For our example, we have super class as abstract class with overridden toString() method for testing purpose.
+         see `com.factory`.
+      * sub-classes
+      Let’s  say  we  have  two  sub-classes PC and Server with implementation in `com.factory`

+      Here's what we have in image :

+    Now let's write the test class.

   ```java
     import com.factory.FactoryClass ; //The factory class
     import com.factory.PC; //sub-class